QingliangLi/d3workshop/README.md

 ## Exercise #1
 Lets try to apply what we've learned so far with an exercise.

 Go into the `exercise_1` folder and open up `exercise_1.js`.
 Change the url to `localhost:8000/exercise_1`.
-You should see a horizontal bar chart like this:
+You should see a horizontal bar chart.
 ![Starting graph for exercise #1](img/exercise1.png)

-The goal of the exercise is to transform this horizontal bar chart into a vertical bar chart with the number values outside of the bars:
+The goal of the exercise is to transform this horizontal bar chart into a vertical bar chart with the labels on the outside of the bars.
 ![Ending graph for exercise #1](img/exercise1_sol.png)

 To approach this,  we can split it up into a couple steps:
 1. Switching from a bar chart horiziontal to vertical is essentially changing the scaling of the axes.
 Try using `scaleBand` for x and `scaleLinear` for y and change the `range` appropriately.

 2. We must switch the range of data in the `domain`.
 How should we do that?

 3. We also have to consider how the rectangles were specified.
 What is the new `height` and `width`?
 What is the new `x` and `y`?

-4. Lastly position the bar labels accordingly.
+4. Position the bar labels accordingly.

 ## Animating the graph